-Much of those 60-odd kilograms eaten by the average German each year must come from potato chips, considering it takes 10,000 pounds of potatoes to make 2,500 pounds of chips.
+Much of those 60-odd kilograms eaten by the average German each year must come from potato chips, considering it takes 10,000 kilograms of potatoes to make 2,500 kilograms of chips.
 Although chips are not native to Germany, some of the flavor choices are.
-Originally limited to only paprika or salt, available flavors now include currywurst, ketchup and mayonnaise - and even the African sauce chakalaka.
+Originally limited to only paprika or salt, flavors now include currywurst, ketchup and mayonnaise - and even the African sauce chakalaka.

 French fries can be a meal

 Known as "Pommes" in Germany, French fries are often served with currywurst (pictured) or as a side dish with any other hearty meal.
 But street vendors also sell them all by themselves, often in paper cones and with a wooden fork - a trend in neighboring Holland and Belgium, too.
 They are offered with a wide variety of sauces, included standard ketchup, curry-flavored ketchup and mayonnaise.